 For the hours spent working outside of class time, will the student have to “clock in” and “clock out” at the business in which they are completing the project?

 No, this is not intended to be like an internship, where the student would have a set schedule of hours that they work, as would the permanent employees of that organization.
 Since the team of students is the equivalent of a team of consultants for your organization, we expect them to act and be treated like consultants.
 The students must decide when, how, and for how long they actually spend time on-site at your company.

 How much time will I have to spend with the team of students?

 As explained above, the team of students is to behave like a team of independent consultants.
 You will meet with the team as necessary during the life of the project to provide guidance as needed.
 As the primary contact person, you are likely to meet about once a week for the initial few weeks, but the meetings may become less frequent as the team becomes familiar with your organization, its personnel, and with the problem or project under study.
 We want to encourage you to spend a sufficient amount of time with the students to help provide them with a first-rate educational experience.

 How do I sign up my organization for a Senior Experience project?

 If you would like to submit an application to sponsor a Senior Experience team, please click here.
-Projects submitted November 2nd - July 1st (approximate) will be considered for the Fall (September - December) semester, and projects submitted July 2nd - November 1st will be considered for the Spring (February - May) semester.
+Submissions are due no later than July 31 for the Fall semester and November 30 for the Spring semester.

 [ back to top ]